 See also the many resources for students listed on the SJSU Career Center website.

 I don't technically have an "internship" but I do have a job that requires me to do skilled communication work.
 Can I get internship units for it?

 In cases where students have a job (whether full-time or part-time) for which they'd like to earn internship units, then they can apply to do what's called a COMM Internship Project.
-Contact the Internship Director to discuss your situation and/or request the COMM Internship Project application form.
+Contact the CSIP Director to discuss your situation and/or request the Student Project Proposal.

 Note that if your job is off-campus with a non-SJSU organization, then that organization will be required to create a profile and sign the University Organization Agreement (UOA) in the SJS4 (also called S4) database.
-Contact the COMM Internship Director to get an instruction packet for the organization on how to do this.
+You may begin this UOA process by having the non-SJSU organization complete a New Partner Proposal Form.

 Once you've got an internship, immediately email the COMM Internship Director and ask for the required paperwork:

-- All internships for COMM credit require the student to complete the COMM Internship Learning Plan & Participation Guidelines.
-Once you have an internship, immediately email the COMM Internship Director to get a copy of this form.
+- All internships for COMM credit require the student to complete the CSIP application paperwork.
+Once you have an internship, immediately email the CSIP Director for the application paperwork.